 Now let’s move on to the good stuff and why you're here.
 After exploring this tiny island for 5 days it was easy to come up with the 10 BEST things to do in Mykonos, Greece!

 Hands down one of my favorite things to do in Mykonos!
-The main town of Mykonos is Chora.
-Many just call it Mykonos town.
+The main town of Mykonos is Chora; often referred to as Mykonos town.

 Chora is a maze of narrow streets, whitewashed buildings with shutters and railings painted in a rainbow of colors, small restaurants, boutique and designer shopping, and an endless supply of photo opportunities.